Post job

 • Other Degrees, 14%

-Most medical transcriptionists, 35% to be exact, major in health care administration.
-Some other common majors for a medical transcriptionist include business and secretarial and administrative science majors.
+You should major in health care administration to become a medical transcriptionist.
+35% of medical transcriptionists major in health care administration.
+Other common majors for a medical transcriptionist include business and secretarial and administrative science.

 coursera